Psmths/windows-forensic-artifacts/account/evtx-4720-account-created.md

 | New Account / Security ID | SID of the new account |
 | New Account / Account Name | Name of the new account |

+> [!NOTE]
-When viewed in Event Viewer, the SIDs will be translated to names if possible.
-To view the underlying SIDs, the event's XML data should be analyzed.
+> The SID may be translated by event viewer.
+To view the raw SID, look at the event's XML data, which has the following fields available:

 When parsing the event's XML data:

 | XML Path | Interpretation |
 | - | - |
 | EventData/TargetUserName | New account name |